chromaui/chromatic-docs/faq.md

 <details>
 <summary>How does the addon impact on snapshot usage?</summary>

-Running tests with the addon enabled still counts towards your monthly [snapshot usage](snapshots), but they're likely to stay the same despite the number of builds you run.
-By default, it will follow the same pattern as running tests from CI or CLI (i.e., one snapshot per story, browser).
+Running tests with the addon enabled still counts towards your monthly [snapshot usage](snapshots), but they’re likely to stay the same despite the number of builds you run.
+By default, it will follow the same pattern as running tests from CI or CLI (i.e., one snapshot per story, per browser).
 If you have other features enabled, such as [modes](modes), the addon will also take them into account and capture snapshots accordingly.

 </details>